 Effective on March 1, 1967, seat belts are required by law as standard components to your vehicle.
 Each state's laws differ, but wearing a seat belt is required across all states as either a Primary Law (ticket for not wearing seat belt), or Secondary Law (ticket for not wearing seat belts only when there is another citation).
+See our state-by-state guide to seat belt laws for more information.

 Since then, seat belts have saved thousands of lives and helped reduce bodily injury by stopping the second impact (passenger colliding with car interior).
 According to the Department of Motor Vehicles- "Motor vehicle crashes are the leading cause of death among people age 44 and younger and the number one cause of head and spinal cord injury.
 63% of people killed in accidents are not wearing seat belts."